oaq509/smartMethod/SpeechToText_and_TextToSpeech/README.md

-Speech to Text and Text to Speech
+Task #4 "Speech to Text and Text to Speech"
 =

-> This respiratory is to convert the speech to text and vice versa by using [IBM WATSON](https://cloud.ibm.com) and [Python](https://www.python.org/downloads/) language.

 ## Using

-- Python language
-- Speech to text IBM WATSON & Text to Speech IBM WATSON
+> - Python programing language and IBM WATSON Text to Speech & Speech to text